I'm looking for a new destination to explore and I've been drawn to Istanbul and Turkey, mainly for its food.

 Accommodation could be expensive, but you may be able to barter - especially if its out of season.
 There are also some areas with camp sites which might work, or just travel overnight on the bus :-)

-There are loads of backpackers throughout Turkey and you will meet lots of different nationalities if you travel through. about 8 years ago
+There are loads of backpackers throughout Turkey and you will meet lots of different nationalities if you travel through. over 8 years ago